 The various search engines use programs called "spiders" or "crawlers" that read and catalog everything they find on the web.
 Getting "found" by the search engines isn't a problem, the spiders will find any new website in a matter of weeks.
-The problem is getting to the top of the search engine list.
+The problem is getting near the top of the search engine list.
 Getting a good ranking is what search engine optimization is all about.

 These "spider" programs use secret algorithms that decide how valuable your website is and how much information about "yellow plastic sharks" your website has.
 If the "spider" decides that your website is important and has good "yellow plastic shark" info, then you will get a good search position and your potential clients will have an easy time finding you.

-1) Text content with keywords (non-image and non-flash)
+1) Text content, both keywords and quantity

 2) Incoming links from real (not link farm) websites

-4) Good descriptive page titles and file names
+5) Good descriptive page titles and file names

-5) Age of website
+6) Age of website

-6) Date page was last updated
+8) Date page was last updated

-7) Robot text file and site map
+9) Robot text file and site map

-8) Alt tag descriptions on photographs
+10) Alt tag descriptions on photographs

-9) Meta tags
+12) Meta tags

-10) Lack of broken links
+13) Lack of broken links

-11) W3C compliant code
+14) W3C compliant code

 Lots of folks would argue about the exact order we've used in the above optimization list.
 Remember that we are all guessing at a secret.
 However, by optimizing the above features on your website, you will get far better search engine placement.
 Lets look at each optimization item in more depth.

 What that means to the client and the web designer is that we have to give up some control.
 Because we are using the viewer's fonts, we can not control the layout of the text in the exacting way expected in printed media.
-On our main test computer this line breaks (goes to the next line) at the word "next" in this sentence (nine words back, in bold).
-Chances are high that on the computer you are using, with that computer's fonts, the break is in a different place.

 2) Incoming links from real (not link farm) sites: Along with the search engine spider reading what it can on your site, it considers how many other sites link back to your site.
-If you can get other sites to link back to your site, it will help significantly with your search engine optimization and ranking.
+If you can get other sites (or blogs and posts) to link back to your site, it will help significantly with your search engine optimization and ranking.
 If the sites linking back to your site are in related industries and/or have high rankings themselves, it helps even more.
 If our "yellow plastic shark" site could get toy stores or toy distributors to include a link to our site, it would be a big optimization help.

 You should beware of using "link farms".
 These are sites that (usually) charge you a small fee to put your link on their service.
 These websites are nothing but a long list of links.
 The search engine spiders know what these sites are.
 At best, you've wasted your money on the link farm.
 At worst, many believe the the search engines rank you lower for using these sites.

 3) Traffic: Traffic is simply the amount of people viewing your site.
-Yes, it is a frustrating one!
+Yes, this is a frustrating one!
 It is hard to get traffic without a good search engine ranking, and they won't give you that ranking until you have traffic.
 This is one of the primary reasons that you need a marketing plan beyond the web.
 Particularly with "start up" companies, you need to "drive" people to your website.
 This can be done with print advertising, newspaper ads, word of mouth and many other forms of non web advertising.

-5) Age of site: There is frustratingly little a business owner or designer can do to optimize this factor.
+6) Age of site: There is frustratingly little a business owner or designer can do to optimize this factor.
 The search engine spiders know when they first found a site and they consider an older site more valuable than a newer site.
 Luckily it isn't the most valuable criteria, but it is part of the equation.

-7) Robot text file and site map: These are invisible files that tell the search engine spiders the "architecture" of your site and what parts of the site you do (or do not) want the spiders to look at and rank.
+9) Robot text file and site map: These are invisible files that tell the search engine spiders the "architecture" of your site and what parts of the site you do (or do not) want the spiders to look at and rank.
 Because they make the spiders job "a little bit" easier, they also optimize your site and get you "a little bit" better rating.
 Perhaps more importantly, they allow you to put parts of your website off limits to the spiders.
 If you have pages or folders that are only intended for your existing customers, or are in any way private, these can be excluded from the search engines.

-9) Meta tags: These are invisible bits of computer code inside your website.
+12) Meta tags: These are invisible bits of computer code inside your website.
 Originally they were intended to allow the website designer to talk directly to the spiders and explain what was on the site.
 Great idea!
 Unfortunately they were so misused that the spiders now all but ignore them.
-About 15 years ago it was common practice for web designers to put a phrases such as "Pamela Anderson" or "Sexy Girls" into the meta tags a dozen times.
+About 20 years ago it was common practice for web designers to put a phrases such as "Pamela Anderson" or "Sexy Girls" into the invisible meta tags a dozen times.
 That drove lots of "hits" to the website and the designer could say to the client "look how popular the new site I did for you is".
 Of course, the people going to the site were not interested in "yellow plastic sharks", so all the "hits" were a waste of bandwidth.

-11) W3C compliant code: The W3C is the international standards organization for the entire WWW and is made up of members from most big web companies (Microsoft, Apple, Mazola/FireFox, AOL, Cisco, Sun and about 430 others).
+14) W3C compliant code: The W3C is the international standards organization for the entire WWW and is made up of members from most big web companies (Microsoft, Apple, Mazola/FireFox, AOL, Cisco, Sun and about 430 others).
 Perhaps the W3C's most important function is setting standards on how the actual computer code that creates a website should be written.
 The "closer" we stay to using W3C compliant code, the better the spiders will rank your site.